wp-plugins/wp-retina-2x/readme.txt

 == Changelog ==

-= 0.1 =
-* Very first release.

-= 0.1.4 =
+= 0.9.4 =
-* Fixed: the wrong resolution was displayed in the Retina column of the Media Manager.
+* Fix: esthetical issue related to the icons in the Retina dashboard.
+* Fix: warnings when uploading/replacing an image file.

-= 0.1.6 =
+= 0.9.2 =
-* Changed: simplified the code of the server-side method.
+* Changed: Media Replace is not used anymore, the code has been embedded in the plugin directly.

-= 0.1.8 =
+= 0.9 =
-* Fix: resolved PHP warnings and notices.
+* Fix: code cleaning.

-= 0.2 =
-* Added: the Retina Dashboard.
-* Added: can now generate Retina files in bulk.
-* Fixed: the cropped images were not 'cropped'.
-* Added: The Retina Dashboard and the Media Library's column can be disabled via the settings.
-* Fix: resolved more PHP warning and notices.
+* Fix: no more notices in case there are weird/unsupported/broken image files.

-= 0.2.1 =
-* Removed 'error_reporting' (triggers warnings and notices with other plugins).
-* Fix: on uninstall/disable, the .htaccess will be updated properly.

-= 0.2.2 =
-* Fix: the recommended resolution shown wasn't the most adequate one.
-* Fix: in a few cases, the .htaccess wasn't properly generated.
-* Fix: files were renamed to avoid conflicts.
-* Added: paging for the Retina Dashboard.
-* Added: 'Generate for all files' handles and shows if there are errors.

-= 0.2.4 =
-* Fix: SQL optimization & memory usage huge improvement.

-= 0.2.6 =
+= 0.8 =
-* Fix: simplified version of the .htaccess directive.
-* Fix: new version of the client-side method (Retina.js), works 100x faster.
+* Fix: Works with WP 3.5.

-= 0.2.8 =
+= 0.4.2 =
-* Fix: the retina image was not being generated if equal to the resolution of the original image.
-* Added: optimization and enhancement of the issues management.
-* Added: a little counter icon to show the number of issues.
+* Updated: to the new version of Retina.js (client-method).
-* Added: an 'IGNORE' button to hide issues that should not be.

-= 0.2.9 =
-* Fix: in a few cases, the retina images were not generated (for no apparent reasons).
+* Fix: updated rewrite-rule (server-method) that works with multi-site.

-= 0.3.0 =
+= 0.4 =
-* Fix: was not generating the images properly on multisite WordPress installs.
-* Added: warning message if using the server-side method without the pretty permalinks.
-* Added: warning message if using the server-side method on a multisite WordPress install.
-* Changed: the client-method (retina.js) is now used by default.
+* Fix: support for Network install (multi-site).
+Thanks to Jeremy (Retina-Images).

 = 0.3.4 =
 * Changed: Retina.js updated to its last version (should be slighlty faster).